Physical Therapy Exercises For Plantar Fasciitis

 Start seated on a chair with the affected foot resting on a tennis ball.
 A frozen water bottle can be used instead of a tennis ball to add additional pain relief!

 Gently roll the ball or water bottle under your arch, back and forth.
 Start just behind the ball of your foot, and end right before your heel.
 Roll the ball back and forth 10 times to start.

 Even though this is great for soothing plantar fasciitis – you can even do this exercise on your other foot to help stretch the fascia there as well, which may help in preventing plantar fasciitis from developing in your other foot.

+Another physical therapy exercise for plantar fasciitis are heel raises.
 Find a step with a sturdy handrail next to it.
 Before proceeding, make sure that you can maintain your balance.

 Stand with the balls of your feet at the edge of the step.
 With your heels hanging off the edge, gently lower your heels with a controlled movement to just below the edge of the step.
 You’re going to feel a stretch in your calf muscle and even your Achilles tendon.

 Rise back onto the balls of your feet.
 Repeat this exercise up to 10 times, then rest.

 Make sure that during this exercise, only your toes are moving.

 Sit upright in a chair with one foot resting on a towel.
 Spread your toes, and make sure that the rest of your foot stays in contact with the floor to ensure only your toes are doing the work.

 Curl your toes to pull the towel towards you.
 Do this 10 times on both feet, then rest.